initze/noaaplotter/README.md

 # noaaplotter
-python module to make fancy plots for weather data provided by NOAA
+A python package to create fancy plots with NOAA weather data.

 ## Input Data